Fair Trading Act: Protections against misleading or unfair trading

 Traders must not engage in unfair practices.
 Unfair practices include:

 - offering prizes or gifts without intending to supply them, or not supplying them as offered

-- bait advertising – this is when a seller advertises particular goods or services at a particular price and doesn’t intend selling reasonable quantities at that price for a reasonable period of time
+- bait advertising – this is when a trader advertises particular goods or services at a particular price, but doesn’t intend to sell reasonable quantities at that price for a reasonable period of time

-- referral selling – this means convincing you to buy a product or service by saying that you will receive a reward only if you provide the names of other buyers, and only if they buy (for example, signing you up for a two-year membership by promising that you’ll get a week free for every person you refer who also signs up)
+- referral selling – this means convincing you to buy a product or service by saying that you will get a reward each time you sign someone else up to buy the product or service (for example, signing you up to a subscription for monthly boxes of goods and telling you that you’ll earn $1,000 for every person you also sign up)

 - accepting payment without intending to supply the goods or services, or when intending to supply different goods or services from those ordered

 - making misleading claims about the profitability or risks of certain business activities

 - using physical force, harassment or coercion to pressure consumers